 “I think this (consolidation) run is very similar to what we saw from 1998 to 2008, and I would say we’re kind of at 2003,” Ben Dell said.
 “That consolidation started with BP/Amoco on August 10, 1998.
 That was my first day of work at BP.
 So, I remember it very well.

 “That one started at the top of the house and then filtered down.
 This one has kind of started smaller and is filtering up.
 But it took a decade of consolidation.
 I think we’ll look back and say 2020 to 2030 was a decade of consolidation.”

 Chasing Growth Without Profits

-One of Dell’s recurring themes is his contention that the incentives the shale industry has chased over the last decade have been all wrong.
+One of Ben Dell recurring themes is his contention that the incentives the shale industry has chased over the last decade have been all wrong.
 He contends — and is able to document — that the business has seen an enormous destruction of shareholder value in pursuit of production growth that didn’t necessarily need to take place.
 He talks about the mistakes the shale industry has made in the past decade and notes that renewables are about to move down the same path.

 “In the last five years, we have been big proponents of how the industry needs to change,” he said.
 “Over the last ten years, we have had the pursuit of growth for no return, which interestingly is what the renewable space is about to embark upon.
 So, we’re seeing that mistake being made again.

 “We had a lost decade in chasing growth in an industry that didn’t really need growth, destroyed a lot of shareholder value.
 There’s been over $350 billion in book value written off in the last decade in the E&P space alone.
 And really, the investor base is at the end of their tether.”